Sadie Holloway loves to use her blank notebooks as a place to create new cartoon characters for greeting cards and letters to friends.

-When you can't bear to throw away an old hardcover journal but you also want to clean up and declutter your life try this DIY upcycling craft project.
-Mother Nature will say 'Thanks!'
+When you can't bear to throw away an old hardcover journal but you also want to clean up and declutter your life, try this DIY upcycling craft project.
+Mother Nature will thank you!

 I have an obsession with notebooks and journals.
 I can't stop collecting them; every time I have a new creative project I want to work on, I feel the urge to go out and buy a new notebook.
 I've got dozens of them on the go right now.
 I use some of them for my daily to-do list, some for my home renovations wish list, some for silly doodles...and on and on.

 But even though I already have so many journals that I'm scribbling and doodling in, I can't bear the thought of throwing them out when they are all filled up.
 So, I've decided to try and recycle and re-purpose a few of them.

 - Used spiralbound hardcover notebook.
 (Make sure the spiral-wiring is in good shape and not bent or twisted.)

 - Double-sided, 3/4 inch wide velcro-tape.
 You can find this at almost any sewing, craft or dollar store.